johnbintz/guard-jasmine-headless-webkit/README.md

 `gem install guard-jasmine-headless-webkit` and then `guard init jasmine-headless-webkit` in your project directory to get started.
 You should also put it in your `Gemfile` because, hey, why not, right?

+Output is colored by default.
+If you want it not colored, place a `--no-colors` option into the project's or your home folder's `.jasmine-headless-webkit` file.

 ## `guard` options

 * `:all_on_start => false` to not run everything when starting, just like `guard-rspec`